Atheerr/linux-server-configuration/README.md

 ## Adding Google Auth
 1. Create a new project on the Google API Console

-1. Go on credential tabs, create an auth and add http://XX.XX.XX.XX and http://ec2-XX-XX-XX-XX.compute-1.amazonaws.com as authorized JavaScript origins
+1. Go on credential tabs, create an auth and add http://XX.XX.XX.XX as authorized JavaScript origins

-2. Add http://ec2-XX-XX-XX-XX.compute-1.amazonaws.com/login and http://ec2-XX-XX-XX-XX.compute-1.amazonaws.com/gconnect as authorized redirect URIs
+> Where XX.XX.XX.XX is the public ip address numbers

-> Where XX.XX.XX.XX and XX-XX-XX-XX is the public ip address numbers
+5. Edit the login.html and base.html with any text editor of your choice

-5. Search for the words change this in login.html and base.html
+5. Search for the words `change this` in `login.html` and `base.html`

 5. add your clientID on the `meta tag`